dolpsdw/SecureBank/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.6.

+## Goals

+The goal in mind with the architecture has been the following:
+ * to use Rxjs for every IO,ET centralizing Emission rights.
+ * to centralize all Outside API calls in a service to Stub,Spy on it
+ * to keep the Test smallest and faster as possible

+## Progress

+The Login part of the practice is done.

+Next steps could be implement interceptor for /transactions Api

+To Do: the /transactions

+To Improve: Refine the ng test output to eliminate some warning/errors

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.